2018 McLaren 720S (P14) leaked

 Of interest, at one point we heard that a new twin-turbo 4.0-liter V-8 was being developed for the 720S and that it would work with a new modular hybrid system.

-A formal debut will likely take place in March at the 2017 Geneva auto show.
+A formal debut will take place in March at the 2017 Geneva auto show.
 Until then, we'll keep our eyes open for more leaks.

 Email This Page